EDesignLabs/Because-RTProto/README.md

 Because Real-Time Prototype
 ===========================

-Almost entirely made for the lulz.
+Because allows teachers to take a chart or dynamically generate interactive visualizations from  spreadsheet data an interactive and collaborative medium.
+It enables students to improve their understanding of charts and graphs by visualizing real world data sets and annotating them with important events.
+Because also encourages students to analyze the cause and effect relationship between events and the data being visualized.

 Set Up
 ------

 * Clone this repo: `git clone git://whatever/the/path/is`
-* Have the heroku command line tools installed.
+* Have the Heroku command line tools installed.
 * Create a new heroku app: `heroku apps:create`
 * Get a Google API key for their Real Time Drive api: https://code.google.com/apis/console
  * It's helpful to make a Client ID for both your herokuapps subdomain and localhost